-Jeanine Staples is Associate Professor of Literacy and Language, African American Studies, and Women’s, Gender, and Sexuality Studies at the Pennsylvania State University.
+Jeanine Staples is a Professor of Literacy and Language, African American Studies, and Women’s, Gender, and Sexuality Studies at the Pennsylvania State University.
 Her debut book, The Revelations of Asher: Towards Supreme Love in Self, explores Black women’s terror in love.
 As a precedent to the book, she introduced the concept of “figurative deaths” in her acclaimed 2014 TEDx talk.
 It is entitled, “How to Die Peacefully.”
 Dr. Staples has dozens of publications and has spoken globally about how new literacies education can support personal and public justice work.
 She has trained over 3500 teachers of underrepresented minority students in cutting edge, anti-racist, anti-sexist, anti-ableist methods of instruction and assessment.
 She is an expert in research on marginalized women and girls, particularly with regard to understanding lover identity, developing emotional literacy, and promoting emotional justice for social justice.

 WHERE SHE SPEAKS...